adamgreig/agg-kicad/agg.pretty/README.md

  * The `M3_HOLE` courtyard does _not_ include space for a bolt head or washer (as it may not always be required) so be sure to check this or use the `M3_MOUNT` variant.

+### MICROUSB_MOLEX_47589-0001

+MicroUSB connector.

+ * Farnell 1568023
+ * Not tested yet
+ * Bottom mount (so USB cables will be upside down if footprint is on top)
+ * Footprint uses round drill hits for oblong slots
+ * Probably wants hand soldering the through connections